 When your child has a 1:1 device they will be required to complete the online Kawa of Care agreement before they can access the device.
 Parents of learners in Years 3 - 8 are expected to attend a device orientation session

 Digital tools are an integral part of teaching and learning at Stonefields School.

 Chromebooks are available to order for our learners in Year 3 and up.
 If you are wanting to purchase a Chromebook for your child please click here.

-Each year the School Board asks for voluntary donations to supplement the school’s budget.
+Each year the School Board asks for a donation to supplement the school’s budget.
 These donations help to support and enhance many aspects of the school curriculum and activities.
-The donations may be made each term, or as one annual payment.

 All donations are tax deductible and a receipt will be issued.